 The University Library is a central space for study, research and support.
 From solo studying to group work and research projects, our library has space and resources for study and work of all kinds.

-When you need a break from your studies, you can wind down with a novel in our book nook, stay up-to-date with what's happening on our community noticeboard, and grab a barista-made coffee at the library café.
+When you need a break from your studies, you can wind down and read for pleasure in our relaxation corner, swap your own books in our book nook, stay up-to-date with what's happening on our community noticeboard, and grab a barista-made coffee at the library café.

-We've built a tradition of student-led change and students, researchers and staff are supported by our friendly staff and knowledgeable librarians, who are on-hand to offer their help and guidance.
+We've built a tradition of student-led change, ensuring students, researchers and staff enjoy facilities tailored to their needs and are supported by our friendly and responsive librarians.

 For more detailed information about the services available, visit our Library website.